 Goldsmith is a tiny city located in the state of Texas.
 With a population of 225 people and just one neighborhood, Goldsmith is the 1005th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Goldsmith is generally considered to be a blue-collar town.
-44.95% of the Goldsmith workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Goldsmith is a blue-collar town, with 44.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Goldsmith is a city of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Goldsmith who work in office and administrative support (22.02%), teaching (11.93%), and healthcare suport services (11.01%).

 Goldsmith’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Goldsmith does not have a public transit system used by locals to get to and from work.
+Goldsmith is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Goldsmith who are college-educated is somewhat higher than the average US community of 21.84%: 25.29% of adults in Goldsmith have at least a bachelor's degree.